• Recipe Index

 I'm not sure I've got that here, but hey, they're still tasty.

-oatmeal pistachio cookies up close
+stack of oatmeal pistachio cookies up close with broken one to side

 I debated about making another German Christmas cookie, linking to my time in Germany as a student, or a shortbread variation to go with my Scottish roots but in the end I went for something altogether different.